The Bodleian, Sheldonian and Clarendon buildings at sunset

 Up to 8 positions will be available, with a combination of remote working for the planning and coordination of events and in-person briefing, training and attendance at UNIQ+ events.

-Each appointment will be for an average of 8 - 12 hours per week (no more than 12 hours per week), for a 12-week period from 30 May 2023 to 18 August 2023.
-The positions are offered at an hourly rate equivalent to Grade 6.1 on the University’s grading scale (£17.02 per hour).
+Each appointment will be for an average of 8 to 10 hours per week (no more than 10 hours per week), for a 12-week period from 28 May 2024 to 16 August 2024.
+The positions are offered at an hourly rate equivalent to Grade 6.2 on the University’s grading scale (£17.38 per hour).

-UNIQ+ Coordinators will have five weeks to plan events (30 May to 30 June), working up to 8 hours per week, followed by seven weeks (while the interns are in Oxford) to deliver events (3 July to 18 August) and provide peer-to-peer support as required, working 8 - 12 hours per week.
+UNIQ+ Coordinators will have five weeks to plan events (28 May to 31 June), followed by seven weeks (while the interns are in Oxford) to deliver events (1 July to 16 August) and provide peer-to-peer support as required.

-UNIQ+ Coordinators will report directly to the Graduate Access and Widening Participation Officer based in Graduate Admissions and Recruitment and may also coordinate events with academic members of staff representing each of the University’s academic divisions.
+UNIQ+ Coordinators will report directly to the Graduate Access and Widening Participation Officer based in Graduate Admissions and Recruitment.
 A small budget will be available to help to deliver events.

-Successful candidates will work both independently and in two small teams of four to plan and organise events for UNIQ+ interns undertaking projects based in the Humanities & Social Sciences divisions and the Medical Sciences & Mathematical, Physical and Life Sciences divisions.
-Both programmes will include a mix of social and academic-focused events tailored to the interests of UNIQ+ interns, as well as giving them an insight into life at Oxford, research and postgraduate study.
+Successful candidates will work both independently and in two small teams of up to four to plan and organise events for UNIQ+ interns undertaking projects based in the Humanities & Social Sciences divisions and the Medical Sciences & Mathematical, Physical and Life Sciences divisions.
+Both programmes will primarily include social events, as well as giving them an insight into life at Oxford, research and postgraduate study.
 You will also be expected to provide peer-to-peer welfare support to interns, signposting to welfare resources, and escalating issues as appropriate.
 Training will be provided.

 You should ensure that you follow the Paid Work Guidelines for graduate students in taking on employment.
 In accordance with these guidelines, DPhil students should discuss plans to take on additional work with their supervisor.
 If you are offered this position, you will be asked to confirm that you have obtained your supervisor’s agreement to take on paid work.